 A thorough search of the published research on steroids in JIA is performed to identify important clinical outcomes.
 A UK-wide study of practice is conducted to see what HCPs do currently.
 A national survey of HCPs is carried out to identify current treatments in different scenarios and what affects the decision to choose a specific treatment.
 Patients and parents are interviewed to develop the design of a future study comparing steroids and their delivery routes and to identify important outcomes, as well as their thoughts on whether they would take part in such a study.
 We also conduct a small study of the type of patients we think would take part in a future study receiving the proposed steroid treatments while observing any changes in the agreed outcome measures over a 3-month period, so that we can calculate how many patients would be needed for a future study.

 What are the possible benefits and risks of participating?

 All participants (parents as well as healthcare professionals) completing the study will be provided with a certificate to acknowledge their contribution to the research.
 The only anticipated risk of the study is that a patient/parent may become distressed during the interviews if sensitive/distressing topics are discussed.
 The interviews will be conducted by researchers who are highly experienced within this field, and an additional contact number will be available after the interview if required.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?

 Alder Hey Hospital

-Steroid induction regimen for juvenile idiopathic arthritis (JIA): a multicentre feasibility trial
+Steroid induction regimen for juvenile idiopathic arthritis (SIRJIA): a multicentre feasibility trial

 Juvenile idiopathic arthritis (JIA) is an autoimmune, non-infective, inflammatory joint disease affecting children and adolescents.
 This feasibility study is being conducted to determine whether it is possible to conduct a future randomised controlled trial to assess steroid treatment regimens in JIA.